ibm-cloud-docs/vpc/block_storage_vpc_about.md

 User tags are uniquely identified by a Cloud Resource Name (CRN) identifier.
 When you create a user tag, you provide a unique name within your billing account.
 You can define user tags in label or key-value format.

-You can [add user tags](/docs/vpc?topic=vpc-managing-block-storage&interface=ui#add-user-tags-volumes-ui) when creating a new block storage volume or when updating an existing volume.
+You can [add user tags](/docs/vpc?topic=vpc-managing-block-storage&interface=ui#add-user-tags-volumes-ui) when you create a block storage volume or when you update an existing volume.
 You can also add tags to a boot or data volume during [instance creation](/docs/vpc?topic=vpc-creating-block-storage&interface=ui#create-from-vsi).
 For boot volumes, you edit the boot volume to add tags.
 For data volumes, you can add tags when you create and attach them to the instance, or add them to existing data volumes.
 Volume user tags are also used by [backup policies](/docs/vpc?topic=vpc-backup-service-about) to create automatic backup snapshots of the volume.
 Create, view, and manage user tags from the UI, CLI, or API, and remove then at any time.

 ### Access management tags for block storage volumes
 {: #storage-about-mgt-tags}

 [Access management tags](/docs/vpc?topic=vpc-iam-getting-started&interface=ui) help organize access control by creating flexible resource groupings, enabling your block storage resources to grow without requiring updates to IAM policies.

 You can create access management tags and then apply them to new or existing volumes.
 Use the IAM UI or the Global Search and Tagging API to create the access management tag.
-Then, from the VPC UI or API, add access management when you create a new volume or modify an exisitng volume.
+Then, from the VPC UI or API, add access management when you create a new volume or modify an existing volume.
 You can't add these tags to volumes that are created during instance provisioning.
-After adding access management tags, you can manage access to them using the IAM policies.
+After you add the access management tags, you can manage access to them by using the IAM policies.
 For more information, see [Apply access management tags to a block storage volume](/docs/vpc?topic=vpc-managing-block-storage&interface=ui#storage-add-access-mgt-tags).

 For more information about managing tags for your account, see [Working with tags](/docs/account?topic=account-tag&interface=ui).

 ## Cancelling your block storage
 {: #vpc-cancel-storage}

 If you no longer need a volume, you can cancel it at any time.
 IBM [wipes all data](/docs/vpc?topic=vpc-managing-block-storage#block-storage-data-eradication) before the storage is reused.
-If you have additional compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
+If you have extra compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
 For more information, see [Sanitizing your data before deleting a volume](/docs/vpc?topic=vpc-managing-block-storage#block-storage-sanitization).

 ## Next Steps
 {: #block-storage-about-next-steps}

 Start creating {{site.data.keyword.block_storage_is_short}} volumes.

-* For information about creating a new volume during instance provisioning, see [Create and attach a block storage volume when you create a new instance](/docs/vpc?topic=vpc-creating-block-storage#create-from-vsi).
+* For more information about creating a volume during instance provisioning, see [Create and attach a block storage volume when you create an instance](/docs/vpc?topic=vpc-creating-block-storage#create-from-vsi).
-* For information about creating a block storage encrypted by your own encryption keys, see [Creating block storage volumes with customer-managed encryption](/docs/vpc?topic=vpc-block-storage-vpc-encryption).
+* For more information about creating a block storage encrypted by your own encryption keys, see [Creating block storage volumes with customer-managed encryption](/docs/vpc?topic=vpc-block-storage-vpc-encryption).

 ## Related information
 {: #related-info-storage}